 • Fellow of The Singapore Institute of Arbitrators

-• President of The Maritime Law Association of Singapore
+• Committee member of the Maritime Law Association of Singapore

 Global Head Technical